 Watch the video below to see how easy it is to do it yourself!
 Video by Sailrite1.

-When staging the dining room, set the table with your nice dinnerware, silverware, glassware and cloth napkins.
-Set it as you would for an elegant dinner, not a typical family meal.
-You need set only two to four places for staging.
+For a formal look, stage the table with your best dinnerware, silverware, glassware and cloth napkins.
+Set as you would for an elegant dinner, not a typical family meal.
+You need set only two places.

 Watch this video by John Mangano from HomeStagingChannel for great tips on staging your dining room and setting a beautiful table.

-Watch the video below for ideas on making attractive arrangements for your dining room or outdoor dining area.
+Watch the video below for ideas on making beautiful arrangements for your dining room or outdoor dining area.
 Video by PotteryBarn.

-Place a dramatic arrangement of flowers on a buffet table to add elegance and beauty to the dining room when staging the dining room.
+A dramatic arrangement of flowers on a buffet table will add elegance and beauty to the dining room.

-Group smaller pieces of artwork together, so they read as “one” piece, or a unit.
-Not too many pieces, though, as they will look like clutter.
+Group smaller pieces of artwork together, so they read as “one” piece, or one theme, as in a vignette.

-For open shelving in a small dining room, match accessories to the color of the wall--they will seemingly blend in to the wall, creating the impression of spaciousness.
+To decorate open shelves in a small dining room, use transparent accessories, or decorative objects the same color as the wall--they will seemingly blend in to the wall, creating the illusion of spaciousness.

-Make a wall grouping with a collection of beautiful plates.
+Create a wall grouping with a collection of beautiful plates.
 Form the grouping into a geometric shape, like a circle or square.
-See hanging artwork and mirrors for instructions on making wall arrangements.

-Keep accessories in scale with the room and in proportion with the furniture.
-Large room, large accessories.
 A single large accessory, like an oil painting, will create a striking focal point in a small dining room.
 Avoid pictures with ornate, heavy frames.
 A frameless picture would be perfect.

 Create height by accessorizing shelves with tall objects.

 If you have a china cabinet with glass doors, display your china or favorite collection inside.
-Don’t overcrowd the cabinet with every bit of your collection.
-Instead, place a few of your best pieces, keeping taller objects, like plates, at the back and smaller items in the front.
-Group like objects together, don’t separate them throughout the cabinet.
+Don’t overcrowd the cabinet with tiny bits of a collection.
+Instead, place a few of your choice pieces, keeping taller objects, like plates, at the back and smaller items in the front.
+Group like objects together.

-Don't stage your china cabinet with a miss-mash of unrelated accessories-- a matching set of dinnerware or pretty pottery will make the room feel more comfortable.
+Don't stage your china cabinet with a miss-mash of unrelated accessories.